-Arizona's architectural landmarks span the centuries, ranging from crude to baroque, modern to whimsical.
-Plan a visit to some of Arizona’s architectural treasures, many of which are either National Historic Landmarks or on the National Registry of Historic Places.
+Arizona's architectural landmarks span the centuries—from prehistoric to baroque, modern to whimsical—and many are either National Historic Landmarks or on the National Registry of Historic Places.

-Whittlesey was also commissioned to design a 13,000-square-foot residence for two wealthy brothers and their wives in nearby Flagstaff.
-The Riordan Mansion, now a state park, was built of logs, shingles and stone in 1904 as two identical homes connected by a “rendezvous room.”
-Tour both sides of the mansion and the shady grounds.
+Whittlesey also designed the Riordan Mansion, a 1904, 13,000-square-foot residence for two wealthy brothers and their wives in nearby Flagstaff.
+Now a state historic park, the mansion was designed as two identical homes connected by a “rendezvous room.”
+Today, guided tours take guests through both sides and along the shady grounds.

 Further east, spend the night in one of 15 vintage concrete teepees at Holbrook’s Wigwam Motel along Historic Route 66.
 The motel, built in 1950 and still family-run, is one of seven “Wigwam Village” motor courts that stretched from Florida to California during the first half of the 20th century.

+Near Camp Verde in north-central Arizona, you’ll find Montezuma Castle, a cliff dwelling once occupied by the prehistoric Puebloan culture known as the Sinagua.
 Today, it’s a national monument, complete with a visitors’ center.
-The name?
-Nineteenth century explorers erroneously thought the dwelling, which blends into limestone walls, was built by Aztecs.
+Why the name?
+Nineteenth-century explorers erroneously thought the dwelling, which blends into limestone walls, was built by Aztecs.

-Now called Tovrea Castle at Carraro Heights, the property has been mostly restored with hopes of opening it for tours in the future.
+Now called Tovrea Castle at Carraro Heights, the property has been mostly restored and offers 90-minute guided tours around the main floor and grounds.